ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

 |                |                |                | </div>         | </div>         |
 +----------------+----------------+----------------+----------------+----------------+

-Names should be spelled out, including the word “island” when it is part of the name.
+Names should be spelled out, including the word "island" when it is part of the name.
 Some valid island names:

 -   Saint Lawrence Island